 I developed a free email mini-course that will introduce you to the most common organ meats and teach you how to properly prepare them with ease and pleasure.

 You will learn my secrets to making nose to tail eating enjoyable, accessible and practical for your diet and lifestyle.

 My recipes are all low-carb, keto, carnivore, whole30, GAPS, and paleo-friendly.

 Consider them “template” recipes.
 They are very elemental, teaching all the necessary steps.
 Upon mastery, if you feel like improvising with other herbs and spices or additional sauces and dips, you certainly may.

-How to cook with all the bits
+How to Cook with All Parts of the Animal

-Aside from desiccated organ meat vitamin pills, mixing ground organs into ground meat is the easiest way to get them in your body.
+Mixing ground organs into ground meat is the easiest way to get them in your body.

 For beginners, I recommend introducing organ meats with “disguised” organ meat recipes.

 I share my favorite hidden organ meat recipes in the email series.
 These are tried and true recipes I feed my family multiple times a month.
 Be sure to sign up by clicking the banner above and learn my secrets to making organ meat recipes you actually want to eat!

 Pick your favorite burger, meatball, or meatloaf recipe and add in a ground organ meat mix of liver, kidney, and heart.
 You already like the texture and consistency of the recipe, I bet you’ll barely notice any change in flavor.